 While living in NYC, Reynolds sang backup for Gloria Gaynor of “I Will Survive” fame and performed off-Broadway.
 Now back in her hometown of Indianapolis, she fronts Teresa Reynolds and the Slicktones – a pop R&B band with jazz, soul, and electronica influences.
 Their album, “Live From Postal Recording,” will be released soon.
 A film crew captured the recording process, “so there’s new music and videos on the near horizon,” she says.

 In 2023, Reynolds is working on a hip hop and R&B album with her brother, artist TJ Reynolds–their first “totally joint effort.”
 Another project that’s close to her heart: She’s researching her family history and using that as inspiration for new music, as part of her Creative Renewal Arts Fellowship project.
 Her grandmother, Violet Reynolds, was hired by Madam C.J.
 Walker as a secretary in her growing company in 1914; she retired in 1982 as executive director.
 “I’m looking forward to learning more about Violet, especially since I named my daughter after her.”
 Follow her on Instagram.

 Maura Malloy is Indy Maven’s Assistant Editor.
-Amanda Kingsbury is co-founder of Indy Maven.
+Amanda Kingsbury, co-founder of Indy Maven, contributed to this article.